UCSBCarpentry/geospatialRUCSBAtlas/README.md

 covered in the Intro to GeoSpatial R Carpentry lesson.
 (Maybe not the NDVI over time, since we've never ever done that episode.)

+We have created a [Data Dictionary]('datadictionary.md') to help us keep track of names.

 1: The repo is set up with a `source_data` folder

 `source_data` is *.* git ignored, so it's probably not going to